DE-labtory/it-chain/KEYCONCEPT.md

 - `i`: Peer(Node) ID
 - `r`: Result of the request's operation

+In this diagram, the fork/join node notation (black thin bars) is used to denote broadcasting the message.
+Normally, this notation is [a control node to support the parallelism in activities](https://www.uml-diagrams.org/activity-diagrams-controls.html#fork-node).

 ##### Why `count >= 2` ?

 In the diagram, the peer change its state to `prepared` or `committed` when the `count` value, which is the number of verified messages from other peers, is larger than `2`.